-- the efficacy and potential advantages of our product candidates compared to alternative treatments, including the existing standard of care; - our ability to offer our products for sale at competitive prices, particularly in light of the lower cost of alternative treatments; - the clinical indications for which the product is approved; - the convenience and ease of administration compared to alternative treatments;

-- the willingness of the target patient population to try new therapies and of clinicians to prescribe these therapies; - the strength of our marketing and distribution support; - the timing of market introduction of competitive products; - the availability of third-party formulary coverage and adequate reimbursement, particularly by Medicare in light of the prevalence of dry eye disease and cataracts in persons over age 55; - · the prevalence and severity of any side effects; and - any restrictions on the use of our products together with other medications.
+- the efficacy and potential advantages of our product candidates compared to alternative treatments, including the existing standard of care; - our ability to offer our products for sale at competitive prices, particularly in light of the lower cost of alternative treatments; - the clinical indications for which the product is approved; - the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of clinicians to prescribe these therapies; - the strength of our marketing and distribution support; - the timing of market introduction of competitive products; - the availability of third-party formulary coverage and adequate reimbursement, particularly by Medicare in light of the prevalence of dry eye disease and cataracts in persons over age 55; - · the prevalence and severity of any side effects; and - any restrictions on the use of our products together with other medications.

 Our assessment of the potential market opportunity for INVELTYS, KPI-121 0.25% and other product candidates is based on industry and market data that we obtained from industry publications and research, surveys and studies conducted by third parties, some of which we commissioned.
 Industry publications and third-party research, surveys and studies generally indicate that their information has been obtained from sources believed to be reliable, although they do not guarantee the accuracy or completeness of such information.
 While we believe these industry publications and third-party research, surveys and studies are reliable, we have not independently verified such data.
 The potential market opportunity for the treatment of dry eye disease in particular is difficult to precisely estimate.
 In particular, we commissioned ClearView Healthcare Partners, a life science strategy consulting firm, to conduct a survey of 30 dry eye disease patients, which we refer to as the patient survey.
 As the patient survey involved a limited number of patients, the results from such survey may be less reflective of the dry eye disease population as a whole than a survey conducted with a larger sample size.
 Our estimates of the potential market opportunities for our product candidates include several key assumptions based on our industry knowledge, industry publications, third-party research and other surveys, which may be based on a small sample size and fail to accurately reflect market opportunities.
-While we believe that our internal assumptions are reasonable, no independent source has verified such assumptions.
-If any of our assumptions or estimates, or these publications, research, surveys or studies prove to be inaccurate, then the actual market for INVELTYS, KPI-121 0.25% or any other product candidates may be smaller than we expect, and as a result our product revenue may be limited and it may be more difficult for us to achieve or maintain profitability.
+While we believe that our internal assumptions are reasonable, no independent source has verified such as a result our product revenue may be limited and it may be more difficult for us to achieve or maintain profitability.